ggranzow/test/capstone_weather/README.md

 ## Creating the `instructions.html` file

-After installing `rst2html`, changing to the correct directory, and creating a `build` directory, the three steps in the numbered list above can be accomplished by executing the following:
+After installing `rst2html`, changing to the `class-materials/capstone_project` directory, and creating a `build` directory, the three steps in the numbered list above can be accomplished by executing the following:

     rst2html project.rst build/project.html
     python hidetips.py